Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.

-My money tree is leaning
+My money tree is leaning.

 We have already mentioned some reasons that cause leaning in the money tree.
 But there can be other reasons as well.
-We will take a look at all the reasons and discuss them in detail.
+We will look at all the reasons and discuss them in detail.

 - Lighting issues